Baikal CPU: Acquisition by Varton Group

-By June 2021 the T-platforms closed the sale of their share, the buyer Varton Group received over 70 % of the company’s capital.
+By June 2021 the T-platforms closed the sale of their share, the buyer Varton Group received over 70% of the company’s capital.

 Production plans, personal computers developed

-July, 2, 2021 marked the start of a new strategy, confirmed by the board of directors, aiming to invest B23 rubles in the processor development up until 2025.
+July 2, 2021 marked the start of a new strategy, confirmed by the board of directors, aiming to invest B23 rubles in the processor development up until 2025.
 The Baikal-M/2 plans were confirmed, while Baikal-M/2+ (Baikal-M lite+) was canceled.
 The company also disclosed the plans for an Armv9 Baikal-M2 aimed for desktops and all-in-ones, Baikal-L for notebooks and tablets, Baikal-S2 for data storage devices, servers and supercomputers.
 The process fidelity sought was 12 to 6 nm.
 The financing was to be provided with the company's own funds, as well as loans and federal subsidies.

 By the end of July 2021 the company placed and paid for a batch of Baikal-S processors with Taiwanese TSMC fab.

-On August 9, 2021 Russian computer manufacturer iRU announced mass production of computers based on the Baikal-M processor.
+On August 9, 2021, Russian computer manufacturer iRU announced mass production of computers based on the Baikal-M processor.

-As of June 2021 the company employed 120 of staff, about 60 % of whom were chip and electronic hardware developers and production specialists.
+As of June 2021 the company employed 120 of staff, about 60% of whom were chip and electronic hardware developers and production specialists.

 Product tests

-On October, 20th, 2017 an announcement reported on the successful completion of the battery of tests of Baikal-T1 in the research center by FGUP “Mytishchinskie Research and Science Institute of Radioelectric Devices”, having measured the parameters and functional control under harsh climatic conditions: heat up to +70 °C, cooling to -60 °C, moisture, fungi and other.
+On October, 20th, 2017 an announcement reported on the successful completion of the battery of tests of Baikal-T1 in the research center by FGUP “Mytishchinskie Research and Science Institute of Radioelectric Devices”, having measured the parameters and functional control under harsh climatic conditions: heat up to +70 °C, cooling to −60 °C, moisture, fungi and other.

-On December 17, 2021 the company presented a 48-core (ARM Cortex-A75) server processor Baikal-S at its annual reporting conference.
+On December 17, 2021, the company presented a 48-core (ARM Cortex-A75) server processor Baikal-S at its annual reporting conference.
 The first run on a test motherboard was performed on October, 28th, successfully booting a Linux-like operating system.
 Coremark, Whetstone and 7zip tests showed “acceptably high results”, according to the developers.
+The chip never entered mass production.

+Bankruptcy

+In August 2023 T-Platforms declared its bankruptcy and auctioning of its assets, which were estimated at only $5 million.
+The declaration followed court ruling in October 2022, company's own filing for bankruptcy in 2021 and period of administration.
+As the main factor leading to insolvency were named the attempts of Russian government to replace Western products with domestic ones.